rottaca/LEDTableEngine/README.md

 # LEDTableEngine
 This repository contains a C++ implementation of a control engine for LED tables.
 It also contains a simulation environment for desktop applications.
 It contains different controllers, input handlers and applications and helper functions for any kind of game or visualization.

+The full documentation has been moved to https://github.com/rottaca/LEDTableEngine/wiki.

 ### Images
 Here are a few images of the acual LED table, controlled by this engine.
 ![Controller](webres/images/controller.jpg)